bahull/cookie-session/README.md

   - `expires`: a `Date` object indicating the cookie's expiration date (expires at the end of session by default).
   - `path`: a string indicating the path of the cookie (`/` by default).
   - `domain`: a string indicating the domain of the cookie (no default).
-  - `secure`: a boolean indicating whether the cookie is only to be sent over HTTPS (`true` by default for HTTP, `true` by default for HTTPS).
+  - `secure`: a boolean indicating whether the cookie is only to be sent over HTTPS (`false` by default for HTTP, `true` by default for HTTPS).
   - `secureProxy`: a boolean indicating whether the cookie is only to be sent over HTTPS (use this if you handle SSL not in your node process).
   - `httpOnly`: a boolean indicating whether the cookie is only to be sent over HTTP(S), and not made available to client JavaScript (`true` by default).
   - `signed`: a boolean indicating whether the cookie is to be signed (`true` by default).
 If this is true, another cookie of the same name with the `.sig` suffix appended will also be sent, with a 27-byte url-safe base64 SHA1 value representing the hash of _cookie-name_=_cookie-value_ against the first [Keygrip](https://github.com/expressjs/keygrip) key.
 This signature key is used to detect tampering the next time a cookie is received.